 - It includes a bunch of fresh spinach that cooks down so much that my family doesn’t even realize all of the extra vitamins and minerals that they’re eating.
 Yippee!

-- 15oz can of cannellini beans, drained and rinsed
+- 15 oz cannellini beans drained and rinsed

-- 2.5oz of fresh baby spinach (about 3 cups) - this looks like a lot, but it cooks down in the broth
+- 2.5 oz fresh baby spinach (about 3 cups) - this looks like a lot but it cooks down in the broth

-- 3 uncooked lasagna noodles, broken into small pieces
+- 3 lasagna noodles uncooked and broken into small pieces

 Top with freshly grated mozzarella and Parmesan cheeses and serve with a side of garlic bread.
 YUM.